SiFli SDK RF Test Guide

 */

-Note the limitations of the software switch-back:
+Limitations of the software switch-back:

 • It does not call rt_device_close, so the UART device’s ref_cnt is not restored